In-context Time Series Predictor: Method

-However, iTransformer \cite{liu2024itransformer} introduced this formulation believing it enhances modeling of inter-series dependencies compared to the Temporal-wise Transformer, which contrasts with our ICL analysis.
+However, iTransformer \citep{liu2024itransformer} introduced this formulation believing it enhances modeling of inter-series dependencies compared to the Temporal-wise Transformer, which contrasts with our ICL analysis.
 Each token in the Series-wise Transformer represents an entire input series, capturing relationships between timesteps within that series.
 For series \(j\), the Transformer learns a predictor \(f^*_j: X_j^{(1:L_I)} \rightarrow X_j^{(L_I+1:L_I+L_P)}\), which also adjusts its own parameters to the inputs \(\{X^{(1:L_I)}_i\}_{i \neq j}\) from other series.
 Essentially, it acts more like a univariate predictor capable of adapting its parameters based on the context series.
-We show in the last part of \S \ref{experiments} that the Series-wise Transformer is better suited for real-world datasets with weak multivariate relationships than those with strong inter-series dependencies, supporting our view from ICL.
+It is capable of modeling temporally-aligned inter-series dependencies, but it is difficult to model shifted dependencies across timesteps.Similar to supervised learning, ICL treats each input within a token as independent features.
+This means that values across different timesteps are considered distinct features.
+The algorithm or model generated by ICL excels at building relationships within input features and can build relationship on the same feature (i.e. same timestep) across different data points (different series here) by performing linear combinations.
+However, it is less inclined to establish relationships between different features across different data points.
+In traditional supervised learning settings, different features from different data points are usually unrelated, so no relationship is built, but this contradicts the requirements of multivariate TSF settings when using this series-as-datapoint setting.
+We show in the last part of \S \ref{experiments} that the Series-wise Transformer is better suited for real-world datasets with weak multivariate relationships than those with strong shifted inter-series dependencies, supporting our view from ICL.
 Also from this perspective, the Series-wise Transformer lacks ground truth context examples for the predictor, meaning it doesn't fully utilize the Transformer's ICL abilities.
 This limits its generalization and few-shot learning capabilities.

 \textbf{In-context Time Series Predictor} \ To fully exploit the Transformer's ICL capabilities, we treat forecasting tasks, instead of timestep values or input series, as tokens.
 For each input series \(j\), we use a lookback length \(L_b < L_I\) to construct context examples based on input data \(X^{(1:L_I)}_j\).
 We perform stepwise sampling on input, obtaining \(N = L_I - L_b - L_P\) ground truth training samples with their lookback and future parts span of length \(L_b + L_P\).
 By combining each series' output target token with the context examples to form each series' input \(\mathbf{H}_j\), we concatenate these into the multivariate input token matrix \(\mathbf{Z}\) for the ICTSP as follows: